riceissa/issarice.com/wiki/global-public-health-notes.md

 > the beginning of the 1990s, extra-budgetary funding had overtaken the regular
 > budget by $21 million, contributing 54% of WHO’s overall budget.

+1990s:

+> Best-selling books and news magazines were full of stories about Ebola and
+> West Nile virus, resurgent tuberculosis, and the threat of bioterrorism.
+The
+> message was clear: there was a palpable global disease threat.

 # What does the success of global health tell us about other movements?

 Specifically, I'm interested in anti-aging.